 Once you have submitted your application to Appalachian Ohio Restore Corps using my.americorps.gov, please review these position descriptions and answer this survey so we know your geographic and programmatic interest areas.
 Proposed 21-22 positions are listed below.
 Check back in March to access full Member Position Descriptions.

 Watershed Restoration is an important part of Appalachian Ohio Restore Corps, historically and now.
 All watershed members will engage in water quality monitoring activities including water sampling and chemical and macroinvertebrate data collection, planning, installation and maintenance of treatment systems, community outreach and education activities, volunteer recruitment and engagement, and project-specific fundraising.
 Members will learn to recognize regional environmental issues such as acid mine drainage, channelization, habitat loss, and nutrient loading.
 Members also engage in watershed planning and sustainability.

 Rural Action Monday Creek

-This member will serve in New Straitsville at the Monday Creek Restoration Project office.
-Some projects will focus on Wayne National Forest territory and the member will serve alongside WNF staff.
+These members (3) will serve in New Straitsville at the Monday Creek Restoration Project office.
+Some projects will focus on Wayne National Forest territory and the members may serve alongside WNF staff.